Sabarkantha district: Geography and climate

 Sabarkantha District is bounded by Rajasthan to the north and northeast, the Banaskantha district and the Mehsana district to the west, the Gandhinagar district to the south and the Aravalli district to the southeast.
 It is spread across an area of 5390 km and its geographical location: 23.030 to 24.30 N latitude and 72.43 to 73.39 E. longitude.

 The district has a climate of a minimum temperature of 9^{o} C in the winter and a maximum temperature of 49^{o} C in the summer.
 The region also includes a number of rivers which include Sabarmati, Khari, Meshvo, Hathmati, Harnao, Vatrak and Mazam.
 There is a variety of soil and flat available around these rivers.

 With all these factors, the district has given rise to a number types of agriculture.
-Crops include paddy, millet, cotton, wheat, sorghum, tobacco, groundnut, castor, raido, vegetables, tomatoes and cauliflower.
+Crops include paddy, millet, cotton, wheat, sorghum, tobacco, groundnut, castor, mustard, vegetables, tomatoes and cauliflower.

 History

 During the Western Satrap rule, the region was known as Shwabhra (શ્વભ્ર).
 The region was under the rule of Satrap Rudradama in 150 A.D. as indicated in Ashoka's Major Rock Edicts at Junagadh.
 The river of the region was originally named Shwabhravati and is now known as the Sabarmati River.
 The region is also named in the auxiliary text Gaṇapāṭha of Pāṇini's grammar work, Aṣṭādhyāyī.

 During the British Raj, Vijaynagar in the Sabarkantha district was the capital of Vijaynagar State or Pol State, one of the princely states of the Mahi Kantha Agency.